krstevski-v/fifa21-data-cleaning/README.md

 3. **Fixed Inconsistent Data Types**:
-      - Standardized each column to the correct format, for example making sure ratings were stored as numbers, salaries as monetary values, and names as text.
+      - Standardized each column to the correct format, e.g making sure ratings were stored as numbers, salaries as monetary values, and names as text.

 4. **Organized Player Positions**